Pobal: Management

 The board of directors, which is appointed by the Irish government, is responsible for the governance and strategic direction of Pobal.
 The board consists of a chairperson and fifteen other directors, all of whom work in a voluntary capacity receiving no fees or remuneration for the time spent in carrying out their duties.
 Since September 2021, Rosarii Mannion has served as chairperson of the board.

-The day-to-day management of the organisation is overseen by several paid roles, including a chief executive officer (CEO), deputy CEO and financial and other roles.
-In 2018, the independent TD Mick Wallace questioned the salary of the then chief executive of the organisation.
+The day-to-day management of the organisation is overseen by a Strategic Leadership Team (SLT), including a chief executive officer (CEO), deputy CEO, Chief Finance Officer (CFO) and Chief Operations Officer (COO).
+In 2018, the independent TD Mick Wallace questioned the salary of the chief executive of the organisation.

-The organisation had 270 employees in 2009, growing to over 530 employees according to its 2020 annual report.
+The organisation had 270 employees in 2009, growing to 731 employees according to its 2023 annual report.
 Pobal has offices in Dublin, Monaghan, Sligo, Clifden, Letterkenny, Cork, Galway city, Limerick, Mullingar and Kilkenny.
-Its head office is on Upper Ormond Quay in Dublin city centre.
+Its head office is on Holles Street in Dublin city centre.